 Louisiana Historical Center

-The Louisiana Historical Center, located in the French Quarter on the third floor of the New Orleans Jazz Museum, is one of America’s great archives.
+The Louisiana Historical Center, located in the French Quarter at the New Orleans Jazz Museum, is one of America’s great archives.
 Since it opened in 1977, the Center has served thousands of researchers from around the world.
 In addition to its extensive sheet music collection, and priceless collections of Colonial-era manuscripts and maps, the Center houses a wealth of primary and secondary source materials in a wide range of media.
 A general summary of manuscript collections and selected finding aids can be found online.
 The Colonial Documents Database is also available to researchers.

 The Center also relies on private, corporate and foundation support for our mission to collect, preserve and provide wide access to Louisiana’s history through the documentary record.
 Contributions may be made through the nonprofit Louisiana Museum Foundation.